Couple of days ago I went downtown to have a drink (probably again with Morkec) but also to get an airplane ticket home.

 The boss aka senior corporal had rabbits in one bunker and hens in another (third was a warehouse and the fourth was a club downstairs and our photo lab upstairs).
 While we never ate any chicken, we did get fresh eggs at times, and now it was the time to eat some rabbit.
 A couple of months ago we thought the big male ran out, so we chased it and forced it into the pen.
 Then it turned out it wasn't our rabit, it was a wild one who just came to eat, perchance to fuck.
 The boss said to keep it, the big one was getting old anyway.

 The next day we went with a tent wing (i.e. a 2x2m tarp, but that's what it's called; there's a trick how to combine two or four of them into a tent, but we never saw that done) down the slope, not far, just beyond the 50m perimeter which was kept barren, and picked a bunch of pine cones, and very little wood.
-And me being the oldest, i.e. with fewest days left, I got the honors to be the barbecue majstor (but we have a schooled cook! ...eh, nobody listens).
-The cones make a fierce fire, I lost hairs on thumbs and next two fingers on both hands - half of that decided to never grow again - and the meat was awful.
+And me being the oldest, i.e. with fewest days left.
+I got the honors to be the barbecue majstor (but we have a schooled cook! ...eh, nobody listens).
+The cones make a fierce fire, hot, and I had no tongs, just a fork.
+I lost hairs on thumbs and next two fingers on both hands - half of those decided to never grow again - and the meat was awful.
 Tough, hard to cut, not to mention chew.
 Smelled nicely, though, smoke is smoke... should have done that marinade behind the scenes.
 Among the ten worst meats I ever tried.